aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 Command to validate if email notification are being sent and to check their content.

+Important !!!
+In order to be able to validate emails you have to turn on email logging using [EmailNotifierControl](#emailnotifiercontrol) prior using `CheckEmail` command.

 When ITF plugin is installed, system configuration item `emailNotifierClass` is set to `com.itf.server.ITFEmailNotifier` which is a custom ITF notifier.
 This notifier logs all emails sent by IdentityIQ and then invokes notification configured in IIQ (Global Settings -> IdentityIQ Configuration -> Notification Setting Tab -> Email Notification Type).